 “Tim’s use of a loop pedal to record what he’s playing ‘on the fly’ allows him to layer certain songs into infectious grooves that he can sing and play over.
 Tim doesn’t always rely on the loop pedal, but instead uses it sparingly and to great effect on a portion of the songs, leaving the rest as raw as the day they were written.
 The ‘modern toys’ never manage to get in the way of the songs or Tim’s well-worn vintage sound, allowing him to deliver, as he calls it, a true ‘Blues/Americana/Groove’ experience.”

-While Tim is no stranger to festival stages, it’s worth a mention that he also enjoys house concerts and busking.
+While Tim is no stranger to club and festival stages, it’s worth a mention that he also enjoys house concerts and busking.
 As a result, he has built a completely portable, battery operated rig.
 The solo show can (and has) been brought to the streets, markets, back gardens, and lavish estates.
 Wherever you need the music, that’s where Tim can put it!

-Once again, thank you for taking the time to have a listen and a look.
+Thank you for taking the time to have a listen and a look.
 We look forward to doing our part in making your event a memorable success.